ciskoh/dai_group_demo/README.md

 __Dockerized version__ all files related with the dashboard are cointained in the `app`folder.
 DOCKERFILE contains the instruction to create a docker image for the app using `environment.yml` .

-config.py implements a `Config` class that holds the main settings for the creation of the database
+- `config.py` implements a `Config` class that holds the main settings for the creation of the database --> `classes.py` includes several classes for robust data management
 ### Workflow:

 1. Webscraping using Request and BF4: